caprover/caprover-website/docs/one-click-apps.md

   "imageName": "nextcloud:12-rc"
 }
 ```
-All the environmental variables that you can set are listed on their DockerHub page: https://hub.docker.com/_/nextcloud/
+All the environment variables that you can set are listed on their DockerHub page: https://hub.docker.com/_/nextcloud/

 <br/>